 Everything you need to know about watchOS 9: Release, Features, and more

 At WWDC 2022, Apple provided developers and the users of its products with a preview of the updates coming to its device lineup.
-We already have articles covering iOS 16 and iPadOS 16 up on Pocketnow, and in this piece, we will look at everything new that's coming to Apple Watch in the coming months with watchOS 9.
+We already have articles covering iOS 16 and iPadOS 16 up on Pocketnow, and in this piece, we will look at everything new that's coming to Apple Watch with watchOS 9.

 New Watch Faces